-This page provides information regarding the State Performance Plan (SPP) for the current and previous school year as well as information regarding Kentucky's IDEA State Application.
+This page provides information regarding the public reporting of 618 Data, the State Performance Plan (SPP) and information regarding Kentucky's IDEA State Application.

 The Individuals with Disabilities Education Act (IDEA), as amended requires states to submit a six (6) year State Performance Plan (SPP) and to annually report data on the status toward meeting the targets on each of twenty (20) indicators contained in this plan.
 This report of status is called the Annual Performance Report (APR) and is submitted on or around February 1 of each year of the six year SPP.
 The first APR covering the 2005-2006 school year was submitted in early 2007.
 Subsequent APRs are due on February 1 of each year.

-To determine Kentucky's status toward achieving the targets of the SPP, the Division of Exceptional Children Services (DECS) collects data from local school districts, parents, and other sources.
+To determine Kentucky's status toward achieving the targets of the SPP, the Division of Learning Services (DLS) collects data from local school districts, parents, and other sources.
 These data are reviewed, interpreted, and assimilated into the APR and reported by indicator.
 The APR contains information on how the state did for each of the indicators and explanations for meeting or not meeting targets as well as continued activities for maintaining or improving performance.

 The Public Report that follows sets forth the performance of Kentucky School Districts on KDE’s SPP targets for Indicators one through fourteen.
 In the Report, KDE has compared its targets for the fourteen SPP indicators with data from each Kentucky school district.